gvwilson/sensibleadventures/nardica/nardica.md

 Wales' broad shoulders made him look blocky by comparison, and the toolboxes seemed much smaller in his hands than in hers.

-"Wait up a jif," Iffy finally said.
+"Hang up a jif," Iffy finally said.
 Wales stopped as she set her load down on the ground and looked back the way they had come.
-A bend in the shoreline hid the warehouse.
+A bend in the street hid the machine shop, the quarantine blockhouse, and what Iffy knew would have been a very short fight.
-All she could hear were the usual sounds of Halley's docks: distant machinery, the crush of waves against the pier, and an occasional distant voice that might actually have been the cry of a hungry gull.
+Between the Marines' inducted fighting skills, drones, and combat armor, the *Taroona*'s sailors would have had about as much chance as a snowball in Aunt Naggie's frying pan.
+"Sometimes people fight just so they can tell themselves they did," Aunt Naggie had explained after one of her husband's misadventures.
+"Sometimes trying is the only kind of winning you can hope for."

+"Gardez-vous!
+Gardez-vous!"
+She stepped to the side as the rusty old street sweeper rattled past, its battered old cameras swinging from side to side slightly out of time with its brooms.
+Once it was past,
-Iffy nudged the toolbox with her boot.
+she nudged the toolbox with her boot.
-"So was that you back there?
+"So was that you?
-The 'splosion in the warehouse?"
+The 'splosion back there?"

 Wales blinked.
 "Why on earth would you think that was me?"

 Iffy rolled her eyes.
-"'Cuz they upped your gear and now you got it back?
+"'Cuz they upped your gear and then the blockhouse blew up an' now you got your stuff back?
-And 'cuz they're all prolly goin' to be in lockup once the mayor's crew finish pawin' through that warehouse, now that they got cause to?
-I ain't stupid, you know."
+I ain't stupid,"
+she finished,
+scowling.
+Why did grownups always think kids were stupid?

 "No you're not,"
 Wales agreed thoughtfully.
 He nodded at the toolbox next to her feet.
 "You OK to carry that a bit further?"

-Iffy crossed her arms.
+Iffy crossed her arms
+in unconscious imitation of the *Taroona*'s captain.
-"Do I get to see what's in it?"
+"Not 'less I get to see what's in it."

-"Sure,"
 Wales chuckled.
-He set down one of the pair he was carrying and stuck out his hand.
-Iffy shook it once again.
+"Fair enough.
+But not here---too many eyes."
+He glanced up as one of the city's drones zipped past overhead on its way back to its regular patrol route.

-Picking up their respective loads, they walked side by side up the narrow street that led past the Sandhu's grocery store to the café where Wales had rented a room.
+Picking up their respective loads, they walked side by side down a narrow side street that led behind the Sandhu's grocery store to the café where Wales had rented a room.
+The owner nodded at Wales but didn't even glance at Iffy, obviously believing that his guests' business was none of his.

-They sat in the back of the café and drank sweet, strong tea as Wales carefully unpacked one of his toolboxes and checked each piece of tech it contained.
+They sat in the back and drank sweet, strong tea as Wales carefully unpacked one of his toolboxes and checked each piece of tech it contained.
 Some of the tools looked as good as new,